 All patients are screened at the entrance to the Emergency Department and their temperature is taken.
-Those who meet the criteria for possible coronavirus testing are immediately masked and sent to the triage tent erected near the Emergency Department to isolate them from other patients.
-Inside the tent, patients are evaluated and those suspected of carrying the virus are tested and sent home with medical instructions or tested and admitted to the hospital for treatment, depending on patient condition.
+Those who meet the criteria for possible coronavirus testing are immediately masked and sent to a designated area to isolate them from other patients.
+Patients are evaluated and those suspected of carrying the virus are tested and sent home with medical instructions or tested and admitted to the hospital for treatment, depending on patient condition.

 What is the process for testing?